sagikazarmark/ubuntu-install/README.md

 There are some extra software installers in the `extras/` directory.
 Make sure to execute `extras/init.sh` before.

+## Development

+There are some experimental install scripts in the `dev/` directory.

 ## Remove replaced packages

 This installer kit provides replacements for some builtin Ubuntu softwares: